TL;DR

 For generations, we've been taught to view insurance as a necessary evil.
 It's the purchase we make with a grimace, a grudging nod to the worst-case scenario.
-We file the documents away, hoping never to look at them again.
+We file the documents away, hoping generally not to look at them again.
 It’s a financial product rooted in fear, a safety net for survival.

 But what if this entire perspective is wrong?
 What if we've been looking through the wrong end of the telescope?